 Back to the configuration of the Deployment Optimizer Profile.
 In this tab, constraints can be set up, that is which constraints the optimizer should respect, in addition to whether it should respect lot sizes.
-One of the most important setups is whether the optimization should perform linear or discrete optimization.
+One of the most critical setups is whether the optimization should perform linear or discrete optimization.
 Linear optimization is faster, but discrete optimization is more realistic.
-If we are not simply testing the system to get a general response, we will go with discrete optimization.
+If we are not merely testing the system to get a general response, we will go with discrete optimization.
 Safety stock and shelf life can be incorporated or not incorporated in the optimization run.

 Discrete Constraints Tab